The Bled: Lineup changes, Heat Fetish, and break up

 On May 8, 2010, it was announced that Shane Sheffer, vocalist of The Fade and formerly of The Funeral March and Starving Arms, would be replacing bassist Brad Murray on the Rise Records Tour and that Murray is no longer a part of The Bled.
 After the Rise Records tour, Mike Patton, a close friend to the band, their touring sound engineer and of no relation to Mike Patton of Faith No More, was picked to fill in on bass until further notice.

 The Bled announced their breakup in August 2011 stating that it was, "time to move on to new things."
 A tour took place in November 2011, with the final four shows taking place in the United Kingdom.
 The band played their final show on February 19, 2012.

 Guitarist Jeremy Talley announced via the band's Facebook that he will be forming a new project based around material intended for The Bled's final release.
 Talley also said information regarding this project will be released following The Bled's farewell tour.

 Vocalist James Munoz has moved on to writing and acting in the weekly FunnyOrDie comedy sketch show, Apartment Sketch Show, as well as playing bass for the Richmond, Virginia punk rock band, Smoke or Fire.
 He has since left Smoke or Fire and joined another Richmond group, Xed Out.

+Reunions and Pass the Flask 20th Anniversary

 In 2021 the band reunited and played a reunion set at Furnace Fest.

+In 2023, the band announced they would be performing limited shows as part of the 20th anniversary of their debut album, Pass The Flask.
+They played two back-to-back shows in September in Pomona, California (with Holy Fawn and Negative Blast), and one in New York City on November 11, 2023.

+In February 2024, it was announced the band would be playing three shows in Texas as part of the Pass the Flask anniversary.
+The shows are on April 5, 6, and 7 in Dallas, Austin, and Houston, respectively.
+Support acts include American Fangs, Negative Blast, Cleric, and Bulletsbetweentongues.

+In March 2024, the band announced they would be performing at the 2024 edition of Furnace Fest from October 4-6, 2024.